People often ask me the source of the name, “Creating Extraordinary Futures.”

 At the same time, some people think that the future they want has to be fully formed, fully guaranteed, before they are willing to step into it.

-That’s simply a delay tactic.
-But committing to a result without knowing how you will create it is incredibly powerful indeed.
-Especially when it emerges from ease, connection, and joy.
+Committing to a result without knowing how you will create it is incredibly powerful.
+Especially when everything emerges from ease, connection, and joy.

 Putting it all together

 The Creating Extraordinary Futures Process is about helping individuals and teams see and let go of the stories and limitations they believe about themselves and their organizations.
 It is about recognizing our malleable experiences of a world that is fundamentally unknowable.
-It is about recognizing that life, both in the world of work and outside of it, is best experienced as play.
+It is about recognizing that life, both in the world of work and outside of it, is best experienced as play, and that amazing things emerge when we let go of the idea that we have to know how things are going to happen before we start.

 Paradoxically, we get more done when we take things less seriously.
 And under the right conditions, we can see this and step into it in an instant of insight.